madras-coders/Auto-Irrigation-System-Rpi/README.md

 # Auto Irrigation System

-  Raspberry pi powered auto irrigation system helps watering the plants automatically when the soil moisture goes below a certain level.
-Soil moisture sensor conneted to raspberry pi can read the moisture level and rpi can start the motor pump based on the moisture level read.
+  Raspberry pi powered auto irrigation system helps watering the plants automatically when the soil moisture drops below a certain level.
+Raspberry pi with the help of a soit moisture sensor reads the moisture level and starts the motor pump.

 # Components
 ## Hardware